artcoholic/akar-icons/README.md

 # Akar Icons
 A perfectly rounded icon library made for designers, developers, and pretty much everyone.
-View full library at [akaricons.com](https://akaricons.com).

 ---